-Technical writers have the knowledge to dive deep into a particular program, software, or product, offering speciations and detailed guides to help users understand and utilize the product for their unique purpose.
+Technical writers have the knowledge to dive deep into a particular program, software, or product, creating speciations and detailed guides that help users understand the product and get the most out of it.
 Oftentimes, technical writers are put in charge of producing documentation, tutorials, and troubleshooting guides, but how do you know which writer to choose?

 1. Understand and Describe Your Needs

 Technical writers cover a wide range of niches and specialties, so you need to get specific when posting your project.
 Explain the type of content you want them to create, whether it’s going to be a printed manual or documentation for a new product.
-Likewise, identify the exact skills you need the writer to possess — like familiarity with a certain coding language.
+Likewise, identify the exact skills or knowledge you need the writer to possess — like familiarity with a certain coding language.

 2. List The Tools The Writer Will Require

 Often, technical guides include far more than just written content.
 If you expect the writer to provide screenshots and visuals, or even screen recordings, make sure to mention that before they agree to work on the project.
 Also, keep in mind that these additional services take more time and, therefore, demand a higher rate.

-List any requirements for complementary content in the description so writers can ensure they have the right tools for the job.
+Aside from accounting for the additional time, writers also need to ensure they have the right tools for the job.
 For instance, they may need to install a screen recorder.
-If your company plans to provide access to a screen capture tool or other software, let writers know that in advance.
+If your company plans to provide access to a specific tool or other software, let writers know that in advance.

 3. Explain The Ideal Qualifications

 Technical writers often come from different backgrounds, with some being experienced software developers and others simply being topic enthusiasts.
-If there are specific qualifications you want your writer to hold, such as a specific degree or certification, you need to list this within the description.
+If there are certain qualifications you want your writer to hold, such as a specific degree or certification, you need to list this within the job description as well.

 As a company, remember that the more qualifications you expect a writer to possess, the smaller your talent pool of options becomes and the more expensive a writer is to acquire.
 So, think carefully before adding such qualifications as a "must-have."
 Instead of requiring specific degrees or certifications, you might assess interested freelancers by asking them to provide examples of their subject matter writing experience.

 4. Define Your Project's Timeline

-Every company has a timeline for its content's creation.
-For instance, if you're creating documentation that you hope to be available at the product's launch, you need to make the project's end date very clear.
+Every company has a timeline for its content creation process.
+If you're creating documentation that you hope to be available at the time of your product's launch, you need to make the project's end date very clear.
 Additionally, make sure your delivery timeline factors in a few days (or weeks, depending on the project's size) for revisions and final edits.

 5. Clarify The Project's Scope

-While your company may just be starting out by asking a writer to create a single product guide or tutorial, if you hope to continue working with that writer in the future, assuming the first project goes well, you should make this clear.
+While your company may just be asking a writer to create a single product guide or tutorial, if you hope to continue working with that writer in the future (assuming the first project goes well), you should make this clear.
 Often, the best writers only accept projects if it means building a relationship with a client they can expect to work with again.

-On the other hand, if your project is strictly a one-off or if you hope to hire many writers to create all of the documentation you require at once, you should make your intentions clear.
+On the other hand, if your project is strictly a one-off or you hope to hire many writers to create all the documentation you require at once, you should clarify your intentions.
 By describing the project's scope, you'll ensure that you and your writers are on the same page.
 Some writers may not be available for long-term work, for example, making them more likely to apply if your project will only take a few days or weeks to complete.

 6. Ask for Writing Samples

-While you may be excited to just jump right into the content's creation, it's paramount that you spend some time getting to know each potential writer and their abilities before moving forward with anyone.
-This will help ensure your project's success -- especially if you have a backlog of technical content you're hoping to create.
+While you may be excited to just jump right into the content creation process, it's paramount that you spend some time getting to know each potential writer and their abilities before moving forward with anyone.
+This will help ensure your project's success — especially if you have a backlog of technical content you're hoping to create.

 Don't be shy about asking for writing samples when communicating with potential writers.
-On websites like Scripted, you can actually view a writer's profile and samples before you ever communicate with them, making the hiring process a breeze.
+On Scripted, you can actually view a writer's profile and samples before you ever communicate with them, making the hiring process a breeze.
 Of course, if you're interested in seeing something specific, don't hesitate to send the writer a message and ask.

 When reviewing writing samples, look for more than just technical knowledge of the topic.
 The best technical writers can take rather dry, bland information and present it in a manner that engages readers.
 Look for a writer who can do this so that your documentation and guides don't end up disappointing your audience.
-The best technical writers can present factual, concise information while still making your brand's voice shine through.
+The writer you hire should be able to present factual, concise information while still making your brand's voice shine through.

 7. Look for The Right Traits

 Now that you know all of the specific characteristics that great technical writers possess, it's a good idea to remind yourself of all the "basic traits" you should seek out in any writer you hire.
-Those are:
+These characteristics include:

-Research capabilities.
-Even with a great deal of background knowledge, the best technical writers understand that research is required to produce detailed, factual content.
+Research Capabilities: Even with much background knowledge on the topic, the best technical writers understand that research is required to produce detailed, factual content.
 Ask the writer about their research process and what they’ll do to ensure completeness and accuracy.

-Communication Skills: Your writer should be quick to respond to messages and answer questions.
-They should also be prepared to keep you updated as the project progresses so you're never in-the-dark if delays or schedule changes happen.
+Communication Skills: Your writer should quickly respond to messages and answer questions.
+They should also be prepared to update you as the project progresses so you're never in the dark if delays or schedule changes happen.

-Receptive to feedback: All writers know that the revision process plays a crucial role in finalizing the perfect piece of content, which is why the writer you hire should be receptive to feedback and minor requests.
+Receptive to Feedback: All writers know that the revision process plays a crucial role in finalizing the perfect piece of content, which is why the writer you hire should be receptive to feedback and minor requests.
 When interviewing a writer, ask them how they implement the feedback they receive.

 While some of these traits can be tough to evaluate before you hire a writer, you can look to the writer's samples, profile, and reviews to help you understand if they live up to these standards.
 On Scripted, writers proposing to your projects will always be happy to discuss the approach they plan to take, share ideas, and plan an outline so you get a feel for their depth of knowledge and level of interest.

 Find The Best Technical Writer for Your Project

 We have a database of over 7,000 fully vetted professional writers standing by to assist you with your technical writing project.
-Plus, with fully-managed and self-service tiers, Scripted is the ideal solution for content creation, whether you have a few projects to get done or on-going content needs.
+Plus, with fully-managed and self-service tiers, Scripted is the ideal solution for flexible content creation, whether you have a few projects to get done or ongoing content needs.
 Get started today with a 30-day free trial.